 Prototype

 With the insights and findings of the research, a prototype application was developed.
 The application consists of two core parts: The management server and the web interface.
 A vital component of the application is the overlay indicator feature, which is part of the web interface.
-These three most important components of the prototype will be discussed in detail in the following section.
-The complete source code can be found in the appendix of this thesis.
+These three most important components of the prototype are discussed in detail in the following section.
+The complete source code can be found in the Appendix of this thesis.

 Management server